Salaš: History

 Initially, salaš were summer dwellings for peasants, while over time, some became permanent dwellings.
 In the late stage of the development of these properties, two types salaš were distinguished: The farm-type salaš, where the owner or the tenant lived permanently; The salaš of more affluent peasants, where they had a village house, but would only arrive at the salaš for work during agricultural seasons.
-With the arrival of the railway, the salaš enter an organized system of development of their spatial plan.
+With the arrival of the railway, the salaš entered an organized system of development of their spatial plan.
 The salaš railway stations connected salaš agglomerations with the nearest settlements.
 With the loss of the function of transporting goods and passenger from salaš properties to towns, these railways become unprofitable and gradually were dismantled, thereby causing further fragmentation and disconnect of salaš properties with other settlements.

 However, farmers themselves have become increasingly mobile over time, especially since the introduction of the tractor into farm use, thus eliminating the need to deal with summer habitats in the fields.
 This was one of the reasons for the mass abandonment and dismantlement of salaš properties.

 Agrarian reforms aimed at collectivization and arrondissement of land, as well as the emergence of large-scale labour cooperatives and increased production, have marginalized the role of the small-scale salaš.
 All of these changes have resulted in the degradation of the salaš, as well as the fields surrounding them.
 Agricultural enterprises grouped large cattle stock in smaller areas, as opposed to the extensive grazing land previously used, which were considered unproductive.
 This resulted in the disappearance of many green pastures.

 The disappearance of many salaš properties impoverished the already empty regions of Vojvodina.
 The salaš properties functioned as green-white island, the habitats of countless bird species and hiding places for large game.
 The salaš were also the sources of culture and all kinds of traditional goods: The source of the Vojvodina mentality; The source of hard-working, thrifty, persistent, withdrawn, silent, and measured people with special subtle and ambiguous humor; The source of cattle, poultry, grapes, mulberries, rakia, gomboca, gibanica.